 Q: Can I bring my family to the General Conference?

 A: YES − We encourage you to bring your family.
 Many of our registrants use the conference as part of their family vacation.
-We also provide children and youth programming for ages 3-18, so you do not have to worry about the little ones being left out.

 Q: Will there be programming for children?